For more information or to get a quote contact us today

 Your business should always require all participants to read and sign a waiver.
 Waivers inform your attendees about the risks associated with axe throwing and their responsibilities while participating in the activity.
 Having them review the waiver is a great way to introduce them to the other regulations they’ll need to follow.

-Most importantly, the purpose of a waiver is to extend legal protections to your business in the event that someone tries to sue you.
+Most importantly, the purpose of a waiver is to extend legal protections to your business if someone tries to sue you.
 When participants sign, they agree that they cannot blame or sue your company in the event of an accident or mishap.

 2. Safety Briefings

-Before allowing attendees to start throwing axes, they should undergo an in-depth safety briefing that teaches them the protocol they will need to follow.
+Before allowing attendees to throw axes, they should undergo an in-depth safety briefing that teaches them the protocol they must follow.
 People cannot follow rules they don’t know about.
 Your staff should go over every detail to ensure participants know exactly how to behave and what to do in case of an emergency.

 Safety briefings keep everybody on the same page and are necessary for high-risk activities, especially for establishments that serve alcohol.
 Safety briefings can also help participants regulate each other and remind each other of the rules they need to follow.